Animal Control Unit

 Submit an Application

 Ready to submit your application?
-You can either complete our online application or print a Potentially Dangerous Animal Permit Application (PDF) to be delivered to the:
+You can either complete our online application or submit an application in person by visiting:

 100 Perry St.